Synthetic Lagrangian Turbulence by Generative Diffusion Models: Methods

 for an incompressible fluid of viscosity $\nu$ \cite{frisch1995turbulence}.
 The flow is driven to a non-equilibrium statistically steady state by a homogeneous and isotropic forcing, $\mathbf{F}$, obtained via a second-order Ornstein-Uhlenbeck process \cite{forcingsawford}.
 For the DNS of the Eulerian field, we used a standard pseudo-spectral solver fully dealiased with the two-thirds rule.
 Details on the simulation can be found in \cite{TURB-Lagr}.
-Parameters of the DNS used in this work are given in Table~\ref{tab:parameters}.
-The database of Lagrangian trajectories used in this study is dumped each $dt_{s} = 15 dt \simeq 0.1\tau_\eta$.
+Parameters of the DNS used in this work are given in Table~\ref{table:Table1}.
+The database of Lagrangian trajectories used in this study is dumped each $dt_{s} = 15 dt \simeq 0.1\tau_\eta$ \cite{calascibetta2023optimal}.
 Lagrangian integration of tracers is obtained via a B-spline 6th-order interpolation scheme to obtain the fluid velocity at the particle position and with a second-order Adams-Bashforth time-marching scheme \cite{van2012efficiency}.

-\\ \\ {\bf Diffusion Models.} The specific implementation of DM utilized in this work is based on the recent research \cite{dhariwal2021diffusion}, which demonstrated extremely good performances of DM even in comparison with GAN for image synthesis.
-The network architecture, depicted in Fig. \ref{figure:DMarch}, relies on the typical UNet structure, which is commonly used for image analysis tasks as it is designed to capture both high-level contextual information and precise spatial detail.
+{\bf Diffusion Models.} The specific implementation of DM utilized in this work is based on the recent research \cite{dhariwal2021diffusion}, which demonstrated extremely good performances of DM even in comparison with GAN for image synthesis.
+The network architecture, depicted in Fig. \ref{figure:Figure3}, relies on the typical UNet structure \cite{ronneberger2015u}, which is commonly used for image analysis tasks as it is designed to capture both high-level contextual information and precise spatial detail.
 The UNet consists of two primary components: a contracting and an expanding path.
-Acting as an encoder, the contracting path progressively reduces the spatial dimensions of the input data while increasingly extracting abstract features that contain the global context of the input data.
-The expanding path acts as a decoder, interpreting the learned features and systematically recovering the spatial resolution to generate the final output (see the later section DM architecture and Noise schedule and Fig. \ref{figure:DMarch} for more details). \\ \\ {\bf Training algorithm.} We train two different classes of DM.
-One to generate a single component of the Lagrangian velocity field (DM-1c) and one for the three components simultaneously (DM-3c).
-Let us denote each entire trajectory as $\CV$, where
+Acting as an encoder, the contracting path progressively reduces the spatial dimension of the input data while increasingly extracting abstract features that contain the global context of the input data.
+The expanding path acts as a decoder, interpreting the learned features and systematically recovering the spatial resolution to generate the final output (see the later section DM architecture and Noise schedule and Fig. \ref{figure:Figure3} for more details).